BIVROST/360WebPlayer/README.md

 [61]: https://www.ffmpeg.org/

-Oh and if you want the guideline for a **static picture**, use a jpeg, png or something.
-At least this part is easy.
+Oh and if you want the guideline for a **static picture**, use a jpeg or png, at least this part is easy.
 Hugin's equirectangular or Google's Photo Sphere pictures work nicely.
 You can use a bit more resolution here, but above around 4096x4096 you might experience performance problems.